ctimmons/cs_utilities/README.md

 Utilities.Internet has a complete FTP client in Ftp.cs.

+Utilities.Sql provides a set of classes that read the metadata from one or more SQL Server databases.
+The classes transform this metadata so it can be used in T4 templates to generate TSQL stored procedures, and C#/F#/Visual Basic database access code.
+In other words, this project can be used to generate your own custom ORM, without the drawbacks of an ORM.
+See the t4_generated_sql_code GitHub project for several examples.

 Pull Requests and Copying
 -------------------------

 Please note this library is in the public domain.
 I'm going to assume any pull requests are also in the public domain.
 If the pull request code has a non-public domain license, I'm afraid I can't accept the request.

 On the other hand, since this library is in the public domain, if you want to copy any of the library's code to your own projects, you're free to do so.
-You don't need to ask my permission or even give me credit (though that would be nice).
+You don't even need to give me credit (though that would be nice).